 I’ve had to fire clients a few times in my career.
 It’s an awkward, un-fun task that could (likely) be avoided if I’d done a better job qualifying them at the start.

 Finding the right clients to work with is a bit like dating.
 You get to know each other up front, asking questions, doing a little Google stalking, checking with friends to see what they know.

 Sometimes it doesn’t work out: You have different goals, one party needs more than the other can give, or you’re just plain awkward together.
-Other times the chemistry is spot-on: you have good rapport, a common ground via shared friends, and you’re passionate about the same things.
+Other times the chemistry is spot-on: you have a good rapport, a common ground via a shared network, and you’re passionate about the same things.

 Not every customer is right for me and I’m not right for every customer, and that’s okay.